Claire Dean

 Kayaks on Titicaca

-Visit the Floating islands
+Visit the Floating Islands

-There are only six hundred Uros people living on the islands these days, and a lot of the population is mixed-race, with Quechua and Aymara blood.
+Only six hundred Uros people are living on the islands these days, and a lot of the population is mixed-race, with Quechua and Aymara blood.
 When the Incas controlled the region, they considered the Uros so poor that the only tribute required was a section of hollow cane filled with lice.
 Life on the islands has undoubtedly never been easy, and the inhabitants must go some distance to find fresh water.
 The base of the reed islands rots so rapidly that new matting made of the totora has to be constantly added above.
 The floating Islands last around twelve to fifteen years, and it takes two months of communal work to start a new one.
 Visit these floating islands for incredible insight into the way of life of the Uros people.

 The first sign that you have reached Uros is a small island with a single reed hut and a lookout post about six km away from the Puno port.
 Just beyond that, the water suddenly opens up into a colorful foating village in the middle of the enormous lake.
 This village is built on layers of thin totora reeds and blocks of mud taken from the same lake.
 The islands of Uros are an ingenious feat of physics and determination of the Uros people.
 Visit on your Puno tours.